Gerard Butler's house 'half-gone,' others await fire's toll

-LOS ANGELES, Calif. – Celebrities whose coastal homes have been damaged or destroyed in a Southern California wildfire or were forced to flee from the flames expressed sympathy and solidarity with less-famous people hurt worse by the state’s deadly blazes, and gave their gratitude to firefighters who kept them safe.
+LOS ANGELES — Celebrities whose coastal homes have been damaged or destroyed in a Southern California wildfire or were forced to flee from the flames expressed sympathy and solidarity with less-famous people hurt worse by the state’s deadly blazes, and gave their gratitude to firefighters who kept them safe.

+Canadian rocker Neil Young said on his website that he lost his Malibu-area home in the disaster, which he linked to climate change.

+“Firefighters have never seen anything like this in their lives.
+I have heard that said countless times in the past two days, and I have lost my home before to a California fire, now another,” Young says on neilyoungarchives.com.

 “Half-gone” the “300” actor grumbled in his Scottish accent in a video that shows embers, ashes and what’s left of his home.